Basics

 With Maps and Sets all your properties will always be referenced.

-For optimisation there is WeakMap()
+For optimization there is WeakMap()

 and WeakSet()